Violence Threats Force Protest Cancellation at Queen Mary University

-A planned protest against the appearance of a divisive United Nations official at Queen Mary University in London was cancelled amid concerns over violent threats.
-The Metropolitan Police confirmed they are investigating online posts that referenced “Amsterdam-style” violence in connection with the demonstration, which was intended to protest a scheduled talk by UN special rapporteur Francesca Albanese.
+A planned protest against a controversial United Nations official at Queen Mary University in London has been called off amid fears of violent threats.
+The Metropolitan Police confirmed they are investigating online posts threatening “Amsterdam-style” violence linked to the demonstration.

 We are your go-to destination for breaking UK news, real-life stories from communities across the country, striking images, and must-see video from the heart of the action.